linben/k8s-toolbox/README.md

 Various configuration files and scripts for Kubernetes

-The Spark folder also has python code modified to run in Kubeflow Jupyter notebooks.
+The Spark folder has python code examples which can run in Kubeflow Jupyter notebooks.